GoHypernet/Galileo-sdk/docs/src/stations.rst

 Stations Guide
 ===============

-Stations are a Galileo feature that make it quick and simple to manage permissioned access to nearly any kind of computational asset with an internet connection.
+Stations are a Galileo feature that make it quick and simple to manage permissioned access and user quotas for nearly any kind of computational asset with an internet connection.
 They also provide a built-in queueing/scheduling mechanism so that resource administrators can provide fair access to limited computational devices without spending hours setting up access rules and priority queues.

 Creating Your Own Galileo Station
 --------------------------------------